lanterndata/lantern/README.md

 ## LanternDB Index Builder

 ## Description
-This is a cli applications, which will help to create an index file for LanternDB, which will can later be imported into database.
+This is a CLI application that creates an index for LanternDB outside of Postgres which can later be imported into Postgres.
+This allows for faster index creation through parallelization.
-Advantages of this project againts casual index creation is the parallelization of the job.

 ## How to use